Cancer treatment will largely depend on how advanced the disease is, the type of cancer, and the pet's age and

 • Consultation with a specialist - your regular veterinarian is not trained in cancer diagnosis/treatment and you

-in person or by phone.
-To locate a veterinary oncologist WORLDWIDE, click here.
+person or at least by phone.
+To locate a veterinary oncologist worldwide, click here.

 • Second opinions of diagnoses and treatments - beware that there are some doctors who may recommend

-your pet to have a second oncologist confirm the diagnosis and discuss appropriate treatment options.
+pet to have a second opinion to confirm the diagnosis and discuss appropriate treatment options.

 • Define the goal of the treatment - is the treatment goal to cure the pet of cancer or to only relieve some of the